 new rules on the authorisation, marketing and use of feed additives (EC Regulation 1831/2003)

-The Commission and the Member States discuss animal nutrition issues in the Standing Committee on Plants, Animals, Food and Feed - Animal Nutrition.
+The Commission and the EU countries discuss animal nutrition issues in the Standing Committee on Plants, Animals, Food and Feed - Animal Nutrition.
 Click to see the Committee's agendas and reports.

 Regulation (EC) No 882/2004 of the European Parliament and of the Council of 29 April 2004 on official controls performed to ensure the verification of compliance with feed and food law, animal health and animal welfare rules is the legal framework for sampling methods and methods of analysis of feed for control purposes.